Reducing bioassay parallelism failures through better LOQ methodologies

-The paper discusses values below the limit of quantitation (“LOQs” – sometimes called “non-reportables”) which are a common issue with bioassay data, and specifically how to deal with them.
+Our recent paper, Estimation of Relative Potency from Bioassay Data that Include Values below the Limit of Quantitation (Francis Bursa, Kelly J. Fleetwood, Karie J. Hirst and Ann Yellowlees), discusses values below the limit of quantitation (“LOQs” – sometimes called “non-reportables”) which are a common issue with bioassay data, and specifically how to deal with them.

 The substitution method

-So how can we calculate a relative potency for an assay with LOQs?
-The simplest “solution” is just to ignore them.
-But this is clearly biased: we would end up ignoring low responses, but not high ones, so we would conclude that the response is higher than it actually is.
 A more sophisticated approach, and one that is commonly used in bioassays, is the “substitution method”.
 This consists of replacing the unknown values with a particular low value – with the same value being used for every unknown response.
 The value used is usually one half or one third of the limit of quantitation.

 At first sight, the substitution method seems reasonable: we know the unknown response must be somewhere between 0 and the LOQ, so why not choose the point half-way between?
 There are, however, two problems with this approach: